tjmahr/refs/generate.md

 ## Test

 We used the @VSS---The Viking Speech Scale.
+We also used SLPG categories [@SLPG].

 ## References